cookies-xor-cream/HugoTest/content/posts/poetry/wip/backtracking_exponential_decay.md

 date: 2023-06-03
 ---

-Powers of a half, half of us half had the power
+Powers of a half, half of us half had the power.

 The orchid was in bloom,
 through an eightball ket,